 It is optional for UE to support carrier specific NRSRP thresholds for NPRACH resource selection as specified in TS 36.321 [4].
 This feature is only applicable if the UE supports any ue-Category-NB and multiCarrier-NPRACH-r14 or multiCarrierPagingTDD-r15.

+6.8.16 Protection against improper reselection to GERAN/UTRAN

+It is optional for UE to support protection against improper reselection to GERAN/UTRAN as specified in TS 36.304 [14].